 - Sole proprietorship – No organizational documents are necessary to operate as a sole proprietor in Delaware.
 If using a name other than the owner’s first and last name, a DBA filing is required.
 Sole proprietorships, like other business types, must obtain a Delaware business license.

-- General Partnership – General partnerships may need to submit a State of Delaware Statement of Partnership Existence.
+- Partnership – Partnerships may need to submit a State of Delaware Statement of Partnership Existence.
 A Delaware business license is also required.
 Although not required by law, a written partnership agreement is recommended, so all rights and responsibilities of partners are documented.

-- LLC – It requires filing a State Of Delaware Certificate Of Formation Of Limited Liability Company to form an LLC in Delaware.
-Although not required by law, members of an LLC should consider preparing an operating agreement to document how the LLC should be run and the responsibilities of members (or managers).
+- Limited Liability Company (LLC) – It requires filing a State Of Delaware Certificate Of Formation Of Limited Liability Company to form an LLC in Delaware.
+Although not required by law, members of an LLC should consider preparing an LLC operating agreement to document how the LLC should be run and the responsibilities of members (or managers).

 - Limited Partnership – A State of Delaware Certificate of Limited Partnership must be filed to form an LP in Delaware.
 The state doesn’t require a partnership agreement, but it’s beneficial for partners to create one so that responsibilities are clear and there’s documentation in the event of disputes among partners.

-- Corporation – To incorporate in Delaware, it requires filing a Certificate of Incorporation.
+- C Corporation – If you incorporate in Delaware, you will be required to file a Certificate of Incorporation.
 A corporation must also appoint a Board of Directors and adopt bylaws (rules for how the corporation will be run and decisions will be made).

 The fees vary for filing the forms associated with registering a business in Delaware.